Students Right to Know Act, Updated June 2019

 While reviewing this information, please bear in mind:

-The graduation rate as required by Federal law, reflects ONLY full time students who entered the college as First Time Freshman.
-Part time and transfer students, which comprise half of the College’s student body, are not considered.
+- The graduation rate as required by Federal law, reflects ONLY first time full time students who entered the college as First Time Freshman.
+Part time and transfer students, which comprise over half of the College’s student body, are not considered.